|

-OF THE TYPE USED BY CIVIL WAR SOLDIERS: This
+OF THE TYPE USED BY CIVIL WAR SOLDIERS: These

-matching knife and fork set dates from the mid-19th
+matching knife and fork sets date from the mid-19th

-Century and is of the type Civil War soldiers would have
+Century and are of the type Civil War soldiers would have

 brought from home, or would have purchased from the